Mito91243/Mito91243/README.md

-### Hi There, I'm Jenn Dryden! 👋
+### Hi There, I'm Philopateer Amir! 👋

-⚡ I'm currently a Systems Design Engineer at the University of Waterloo, with a passion for code and design! 🎨
+⚡ I'm currently a Software Engineer at Cairo University, with a passion for code and design! 🎨

 I love exploring new projects, frameworks and languages.
 Feel free to browse around at my previous work and designs, or message me to chat.
-Bonus points if you want to chat about [Gitmojis](https://gitmoji.dev/)! 😜

 ### 📝 Recent Roles